You-Gao/Blog/_books/2024-07-19-what-time-is-this-place.md

 Turning on the lights when you get home after work, looking outside the window and seeing the city lit up, or even the scent of a candle.
 These experiences "*guide*" us throughout the day and act as cues for where we are in time.

 In historical Japan, the burning of scented candles was used as a way to mark different times of the day.
-Each candle would have a distinct scent which signaled a new segment of time.
+Each candle would have a distinct scent, which signaled a new segment of time.
 People waiting for buses, traffic coming back from work, the sun setting, and similar experiences in our daily lives contribute to our temporal rhythms as we move throughout the day.

 ## Discounting Time

-If you somewhat agree with what I have said in the previous sections, Then let me leave with some practical advice.
+If you somewhat agree with what I have said in the previous sections, then let me leave with some practical advice.
 People discount time daily.
-We treat time as it weren't "*priceless*".
+We treat time as if it weren't "*priceless*".
 If time is spent with eyes closed, you haven't experienced any of it at all.
-So do your best to intentionally spend time intentionally for memories and experiences.
+So do your best to intentionally spend time on memories and experiences.

 ## Citations